junxit/us-congress-bills-113/metadata.md

 - 2014-02-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 390 - 0 (Roll no. 33). (text: CR H1520-1522)
 - 2014-02-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 390 - 0 (Roll no. 33).(text: CR H1520-1522)
 - 2014-02-03 — The title of the measure was amended.
 Agreed to without objection.
+- 2014-02-04 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.